ccapdev1920T2/s11g2/README.md

 2. It's really important to note to ctrl + c once Command Prompt does not want to stop the add_data.js.
 3. The implementation of adding users is not yet implemented as some of the concepts needed are not yet discussed or approached.
 However, to add, delete and update the information of cars are implemented.
 4. As a result, registering and logging in is not yet possible until more concepts such as "express-session" is fully discussed.
+5. The updated Pre-Phase 2 UML document is in the repository.